unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

  * *number* getOffset() - get the offset of the region of the morphing partial scene of the *ChunkView*.
  * *number* getEncompassingWidth() - get the width of the morphing complete scene.

-The animation behavior of a *ChunkView* can be controlled:
+Since the *ChunkView* is responsible for morphing animations, and may perform other internal animations as well, there are a number of animation-related methods:

  * *void* finishAnimation() - finish the current animation early.
+This only applies to animations which occur because of data changes.
+Some animations (e.g. tooltips fading in/out) are specific to the *ChunkView* and cannot be controlled by this method.
+ * [Harmonizer](https://github.com/unixpickle/harmonizer) harmonizer() - get the *Harmonizer* that this *ChunkView* uses for its animations.
+When a *ChunkView* needs to be redrawn, it will request the redraw through this *Harmonizer*.

 A *ContentView* should notify a *ChunkView* when the *DataSource* changes.
 These methods return a boolean value, indicating whether or not an animation has been initiated by the change.
 These methods also take a boolean *animate* value, suggesting whether or not this change should trigger an animation.
 The *animate* argument is necessary but not sufficient for an animation to take place.